Resilient education management for online learning in Kenya

 Meet the Principal Investigator(s) for the project

-Dr Monomita Nandy - Monomita Nandy is a Professor in Accounting and Finance in Brunel Business School (BBS).
-Prof Nandy is the Vice Dean International of the College of Business, Arts and Social Sciences (CBASS).
-She has completed her two PhDs from the University of Calcutta, India, and the University of Rome Torvergata, Italy.
-Prior to joining Brunel University, she has held academic and research positions at Lally Business School, New York, Radboud University, Holland, Surrey University, UK and leading institutes in India.
-She is very popular among students and got Student -led best teacher awards.
-She is awarded for her innovative and technology-led teaching.
-She is interested in interdisciplinary research focused on digitalisation in achievement of sustainable development goals alongside her disciplinary research in emerging issues in Corporate Finance.
-Her research works are published in high impact international peer-reviewed journals like IJFE, JBE, TIJA, BSE and others.
-She is involved in editorial and review activities of international journals, and regularly she presents her research work at leading conferences in Business and Management.
-Her research evidence is valued by the UK parliament, Sustainability Board in India, St James Entrepreneur Club London, Small Business Charter in the UK, Chartered Institute of Taxation in England.
-Monomita conducts research of policy relevance and shares her research expertise by participating in the consultation initiated by the FRC, EU Commission, HMRC and her works draw attention from Media.
-She is the co-chair of the South-East group of the British Accounting and Finance Association.
-Her research attracts external funding, her university student-industry collaboration is appreciated by the London Chamber of Commerce and her research collaboration with local business is highly appreciated by business and local authority and her research generates a considerable amount of social aid that support the sustainable growth of the economy with a long-term socio-economic impact.
+Dr Monomita Nandy - Dr Monomita Nandy is currently a Professor in Accounting and Finance at Brunel Business School (BBS), Brunel University of London, UK.
+Prof Nandy has served as the Vice Dean International of the College of Business, Arts and Social Sciences, Director of Internationalisation, and Director of the Postgraduate Programme at Brunel Business School, alongside other leadership roles.
+She holds two PhDs, one from the University of Calcutta, India, and the other from the University of Rome Tor Vergata, Italy.
+Prior to joining Brunel University, she held academic and research positions at Lally Business School, New York; Radboud University, the Netherlands; the University of Surrey, UK; and leading institutes in India.
+She is highly popular among students and has received student-led Best Teacher awards.
+She has also been recognised for her innovative and technology-led teaching.
+Her research interests include interdisciplinary studies focused on digitalisation to achieve sustainable development goals, alongside her disciplinary research on emerging issues in Corporate Finance.
+Her research has been published in high-impact, international, peer-reviewed journals such as IJFE, JBE, TIJA, BSE, and others.
+She serves as an associate editor for leading journals, including IJFE, BSE, and IJFS, and regularly presents her research at major business and management conferences.
+Her research has been highly regarded by institutions such as the UK Parliament, the Sustainability Board in India, St James Entrepreneur Club London, the Small Business Charter in the UK, and the Chartered Institute of Taxation in England.
+Prof Nandy conducts policy-relevant research and shares her expertise by participating in consultations initiated by the FRC, EU Commission, and HMRC.
+Her work frequently garners media attention.
+She is the Chair of the South-East group of the British Accounting and Finance Association, Vice Chair for Research Engagement at EICBI, a member and champion of the IMA Technology Solutions & Practices (TSP) Committee (USA), a board member of the Centre for AI, and a Lab Leader at the Centre for Entrepreneurship and Sustainability at Brunel University of London.
+She also serves as a research advisor for companies in the UK and abroad, such as Qi Digital, UK, and Exergie, Nigeria.
+Her research attracts external funding from businesses and funding bodies.
+Her university’s student-industry collaborations are recognised by the London Chamber of Commerce, and her partnerships with local businesses are highly appreciated by both the business community and local authorities.
+Moreover, her research generates significant social impact, contributing to the sustainable growth of the economy with long-term socio-economic benefits.

 Related Research Group(s)